ICRC Humanitarian Visa d'or Award: 2025

 Saher Alghorra, a Palestinian photographer, for his report entitled We Have No Escape, produced in the Gaza Strip.
-Through a series of exceptionally powerful images, he documents the daily life of a population trapped in a conflict of unprecedented violence since October 7, 2023.
+Through a series of images, he documents the daily life of a population that has been in conflict since October 7, 2023.
 For more than 17 months, Saher Alghorra has captured scenes of survival, suffering, and also resilience, bringing us close to the lives of families.